sesco-llc/gread/README.md

 ### defines

+- `greadPin` pin each thread to a core
 - `greadFast` use partial evaluation of dataset for faster evolution
 - `greadHoeffding` set the degree of precision for above; `N` means `1/N`
 - `greadDebug` might enable some debugging here and there